Environmental Health Careers: What They Are and How to Start

 • Environmental epidemiology: The study of how the environment impacts the occurrence and spread of disease

-What does an environmental health professional do?
+What does an environmental health officer do?

 • Conducting business inspections to ensure they meet required health and safety standards